13+Years, More than 25000 Clients and

 1. Who can file the Notice of Opposition?

-As per Section 21 of the Trademark Act, 1999 ‘any individual’ can record the notification of the opposition.
+As per Section 21 of the Trademark Act, 1999 ‘any individual’ can file the notice of opposition.
 This includes individuals, organizations, association firms, and trusts.
-Truth be told, if two or more people have similar issues against a brand name, they can be joined together as adversaries.
+In fact, if two or more people have similar issues against a brand name, they can be joined together as opponents.

 2. What is the time period for filing the Notice of Opposition?

-According to Section 21 of the Trademark Act, 1999, any individual may document such opposition within 4 months from the date of publication of the trademark by the registry.
+According to Section 21 of the Trademark Act, 1999, any individual may file such opposition within 4 months from the date of publication of the trademark by the registry.

 3. Do I need to submit a Power of Attorney at the time of filing the Notice of Opposition?

-Generally, the power of attorney should be submitted with the application under Section 145 with TM-48.
+Generally, the power of attorney should be submitted with the application under Section 145 in Form TM-48.
 But in case such is not filed at the time of opposition, it can be submitted at a later point within a reasonable time.

 4. My Mark is not registered in India; can I file an Opposition based on my pending Application and use?